On Software: Open Source Licenses

 MIT No Attribution License (MIT-0)

-Makes it basically public domain2.
+Basically public domain2.

 BSD Zero Clause License (0BSD)

-Similar to MIT-0: No attribution required.
+Similar to MIT-0: No attribution requirement; basically public domain2.

 Boost Software License (BSL-1.0)